Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 #### Blazegraph  <a id="blazegraph"></a>

 This step is optional.
-Instructions are based on http://dev.digibess.it/doku.php?id=reloaded:be_blazeg.
-We have to install under a separate Tomcat from Fedora, as Fedora cannot be running when rebuilding the Resource Index (see https://github.com/discoverygarden/trippi-sail).
+Instructions are mostly a copy of http://dev.digibess.it/doku.php?id=reloaded:be_blazeg, with a few modifications.
+We have to install under a separate Tomcat from Fedora, as Fedora cannot be running when rebuilding the Resource Index (see https://github.com/discoverygarden/trippi-sail/wiki/Repacing-Mulgara-with-Blazegraph).
 This also makes migrating this service to a separate machine easier.

 Install and configure a second Tomcat.
 ```